-- (a) increase the fixed maximum percentage of issued and outstanding Common Shares issuable under the Share Compensation Plan, other than by virtue of the adjustment provisions in the Share Compensation Plan, or change from a fixed maximum percentage of issued and outstanding Common Shares to a fixed maximum number of Common Shares; - (b) increase the limits referred to above under "Restrictions on the Award of RSUs and Grant of Options"; - (c) reduce the exercise price of any Option (including any cancellation of an Option for the purpose of reissuance of a new Option at a lower exercise price to the same person); - (d) extend the term of any Option beyond the original term (except if such period is being extend by virtue of a blackout period); or - (e) amend the amendment provisions in Section 6.4 of the Share Compensation Plan.
+- (a) increase the fixed maximum percentage of issued and outstanding Common Shares issuable under the Share Compensation Plan, other than by virtue of the adjustment provisions in the Share Compensation Plan, or change from a fixed maximum percentage of issued and outstanding Common Shares to a fixed maximum number of Common Shares: - (b) increase the limits referred to above under "Restrictions on the Award of RSUs and Grant of Options";

+- (c) reduce the exercise price of any Option (including any cancellation of an Option for the purpose of reissuance of a new Option at a lower exercise price to the same person); - (d) extend the term of any Option beyond the original term (except if such period is being extend by virtue of a blackout period); or - (e) amend the amendment provisions in Section 6.4 of the Share Compensation Plan.

-A full copy of the Share Compensation Plan will be available for inspection at the Meeting.
+A full copy of the Share Compensation Plan can be found on the Company's SEDAR profile and will be available for inspection at the Meeting.